Altrix-One/frappe/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug encountered while using the Frappe Framework
+about: Report a bug encountered while using the Altrix One
 labels: bug
 ---

 <!--
-Welcome to the Frappe Framework issue tracker!
+Welcome to the Altrix One issue tracker!
 Before creating an issue, please heed the following:

 1. This tracker should only be used to report bugs and request features / enhancements to Frappe
     - For questions and general support, use https://stackoverflow.com/questions/tagged/frappe